How To Landscape Pubic Hair Without Upsetting Your Vagina

 If you decide you want to remove some (or all) of your pubic hair, there are of course more than few methods from which to choose.
 Each comes with its own potential health challenges you should know about.

+So, how do you shave your vagina safely?
+Well, you'll need a razor, of course — but not just any old razor.
 The razor should be sharp, but that can also be dangerous if you happen to slip.
 Tiny nicks or cuts in your skin can hurt and become infected.
 Also, shaving can result in razor burn, which is when you twist or pull your hair follicles and they get irritated, resulting in those angry red bumps.
 You can also get ingrown hairs during the regrowth process, which can turn into painful pimples or even folliculitis, which is an infection of the follicle.
 Even if you don’t end up with an infection, regrowing your pubic hair can also be itchy and feel prickly.

 Potential health challenges arise when you wax because when you rip out your hair, tiny tears are left behind in your hair follicles.
 The wax can also take off the top layer of your pussy skin.
 These tiny tears and bumps can result in infection, like cellulitis, staph infection, and folliculitis.
 You can get burned if the wax is too hot.
 Ingrown hairs can also occur when your hair starts growing back after a wax, which can also result in infection.